DarioPTWR/Youtube-Analytics-Dashboard/README.md

 # 📹 Youtube-Analytics-Dashboard
 This open-source project provides a comprehensive YouTube Analytics Dashboard built with Python and Streamlit.
-The YouTube Analytics Dashboard allows users to interactively explore and visualize data related to YouTube video performance and audience engagement.
+The YouTube Analytics Dashboard allows users & content creators to interactively explore and visualize data related to YouTube video performance and audience engagement.

 #### Main Features :
 - Search for Hashtags: Input a hashtag to fetch and analyze data from YouTube API.